SamuelDorado/angular-card-slider/README.md

 # angular-card-slider

+Card-slider component made in angularJs and fully animated with CSS3.

 Angular seed based on https://github.com/paislee/healthy-gulp-angular

 gulp watch-dev Clean, build, and watch live changes to the dev environment.
 Built sources are served directly by the dev server from /dist.dev.